 To update Homebrew to its latest version, run the following command in your terminal:

 $ brew update

 Make sure you always update Homebrew before installing or updating any software.

-Each package in Homebrew is called a Formulae.
-To install new formulae, you use the following command:
+Each package in Homebrew is called a Formula.
+To install new formula, you use the following command: